-In this work, we showed that VcVLP2 in V. canescens, like LbGAP in Leptopilina, is not unique but is part of a multigene family of virulent RhoGAPs associated with extracellular vesicles.
+In this work, we showed that VcVLP2 in V. canescens, like LbmGAP in Leptopilina, is not unique but is part of a multigene family of virulent RhoGAPs associated with extracellular vesicles.
 RhoGAPs from different organisms are grouped into distinct subfamilies based on similarities in RhoGAP domain sequence and overall multi-domain organization (Tcherkezian & Lamarche-Vane 2007).
-Our analyses indicate that an independent duplication of the RacGAP1 gene, a member of the large RhoGAP family, was the origin of the virulent RhoGAP multigene families found in Leptopilina and V. canescens.
-We then performed comparative analyses to understand the duplication events at the origin of these two multigene families.
-Finally, we demonstrated evolution under positive selection for both RhoGAP multigene families in L. boulardi and V. canescens, suggesting accelerated evolution and functional diversification.
+Our analyses indicate that an independent duplication of the RacGAP1 gene, a member of the large RhoGAP family, was the origin of the two virulent RhoGAP multigene families, one found in Leptopilina and the other in V. canescens.
+We then performed comparative analyses to understand the duplication events at the origin of these two virulent RhoGAP multigene families.
+Finally, we demonstrated evolution under positive selection for both virulent RhoGAP multigene families in L. boulardi and V. canescens, suggesting accelerated evolution and functional diversification.

 Methods